crypt0rr/kb/content/commands/macos/softwareupdate/index.md

 ---
-title : "Softwareupdate"
+title : "SoftwareUpdate"
 # pre : '<i class="fas fa-code"></i> '
 description : "Check for new and updated versions of your software based on information about your computer and current software." date : 2021-12-10T17:22:38+01:00
 # hidden : true
 # draft : true
-weight : 0
+weight : 100
 # tags : ['']
 ---

-## Softwareupdate
+---

 Check for new and updated versions of your software based on information about your computer and current software.